vladrosant/vladrosant/README.md

 ### 🔭 Current Projects

-- **[Autonomous Spacecraft Safety](https://github.com/username/autonomous-spacecraft-safety)**: Developing edge detection algorithms to ensure spacecraft safety using image processing methods.
+- **[Autonomous Spacecraft Safety](https://github.com/username/autonomous-spacecraft-safety)**: Developing edge detection algorithms to ensure spacecraft safety using image processing methods, convolutional neural networks and reinforcement learning.

 ---

 ### 🌱 What I’m Learning

-- Advanced **Machine Learning** techniques for scientific applications.
-- **Data Visualization** to communicate complex ideas through compelling visuals.
 - Deep dive into **OpenCV** and **TensorFlow** for practical AI and image processing tasks.
+- Some other shizz

 ---

-### 📫 Connect with Me
+### 📫 The job website

 - **[LinkedIn](https://linkedin.com/in/pedrohfsantana)**